 The secrets of public life, on the other hand, are quite different.
 Smartphones and social platforms are the best investigative devices.
 Thanks to them, everyone can participate in any situation at any time.
 So events from foreign continents move into our immediate sphere of perception.

 Social networks, therefore, vie for the attention of the followers.
 Direct experience steps into the background and others’ reactions determine your own actions.
-The image of ourselves we create in our online profiles is a desired image.
+The image of ourselves we create in our online profiles is our desired image.

 Maintaining this wishful thinking takes more and more time so that the “real” world seems to become secondary.
 Meanwhile, this is getting to a point where there is even a portmanteau for it: Phubbing, a combination of phone and snubbing.
 It is just rude to pick up a smartphone in a conversation or while having dinner in a restaurant.
 In a relationship, such behavior can endanger the partnership or even your whole family in the long run.

 Since smartphones and social networks have come into being, it’s harder to be completely bored.
 Technology has simply swallowed up the waiting times of the past.
 The different possibilities are almost limitless.
 A little game between friends while waiting for the subway is just as much a part of it as the meditation app during lunch break.
 WhatsApp, Soundcloud, Facebook, YouTube, AmazonPrime, Instagram, Netflix, Shopping, everything mobile and always available.
 The offer is so varied that one can be stressed and overtaxed by the oversupply.
 Then you can try either a relaxation app or the entertainment stream.

 Social Networks and the Ambivalence of Technology